This article may contain compensated links. See our full disclosure here

 For more information about visiting Giverny, read our guide to the gardens.
 If you can’t squeeze Giverny into your Normandy itinerary you can do a combined day trip to Giverny and Versailles from Paris.

 Resources for planning your trip to Normandy

-I found a few useful sites while researching this trip:
+I found these useful sites while researching our trip:

 - Those keen to discover the local cider can follow the 40km cider route mapped out by the Normandy Tourist Board

 - Normandy Then and Now is a fascinating resource full of suggestions, stories and an all round passion for Normandy

 - Trouville has an English language website full of interesting information on activities and attractions

 Untold Morsels assists our readers with carefully chosen product and services recommendations that help make travel easier and more fun.
 If you click through and make a purchase on many of these items we may earn a commission.
 All opinions are our own – please read our disclosure page for more information.